sandstone-storage/sandstone-csi-driver/README.md

 Before to go,  you should have installed [SandStone USP](http://www.szsandstone.com)

-You can get latest version of SandStone CSI driver at [docker hub](https://hub.docker.com/r/szsandstone/) by running docker `docker pull szsandstone/sandstone-nfsplugin `
+You can get latest version of SandStone CSI driver at [docker hub](https://hub.docker.com/r/szsandstone/)

 # Deployment